Skip to content

 Learning Outcomes

-• Use design judgements to critique and reflect on design practice and outcomes.
+• Use design judgements to critique design practice and outcomes

-• Use visual communication techniques to promote a design outcome to a target audience.
+• Use visual communication techniques to promote a design outcome to an audience

 Assessment